its0v3r/Unglow-Lichen-1.19/README.md

 ## What is this mod?

-This is a mod that prevents Glow Lichen blocks to emit light (currecntly only server side).
+This is a mod that prevents Glow Lichen blocks to emit light (currently only server side and on new generated chunks).
-Still in early development.

 ## To be done: